 Our church is a small congregation of determined and open-minded individuals committed to honoring God and the presence of God in each of us (All of Us).
 If this is your first time here and you would like to know about us: who we are and what we believe, get to know us through our news, worship, prayer and Missions.

-We trust that you will find us to be warm and inviting and a community open to people of different cultures, ethnicities, sexual orientations, and religious beliefs.
+We trust that you will find us to be warm and inviting and a community open to people of different cultures, ethnicities, sexual orientations, gender identity and religious beliefs.
 If you are looking for a place to worship, join us for our Sunday morning service which begins at ten o’clock.

 Worship Place & Time